 Earlier surgical intervention improves outcomes compared to surgery performed later in life, because the developing brain can re-establish neural pathways which take over all or part of the functions of the excised abnormal brain.
 Surgery offers pediatric

 patients the greatest opportunity to improve quality of life, a benefit that must be weighted very carefully against the risks involved.

-Miami Children's Hospital has a spectrum of physicians, nurses, and support staff services that complement and enhance the neurosurgical care.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, has a spectrum of physicians, nurses, and support staff services that complement and enhance the neurosurgical care.
 Our neuro-radiological staff is second to none.
 There is a group of pediatric neurologists

 that support the neurosurgical program.
 A world-renowned neuropathologist is in house and there is neuro-oncology

-The Miami Children's Hospital Neurosurgery Division continues to relieve children of severe neurological problems at an early age.
+The Nicklaus Children's Hospital, formerly Miami Children's Hospital, Neurosurgery Division continues to relieve children of severe neurological problems at an early age.
 Not only are our surgeons saving lives, but they are helping to minimize the social isolation and difficulties in education, which their patients may face throughout their lives.